d-xo/europy/presentation/presentation.md

 - Nodes are states to be verified
 - Edges are actions to be taken
 <br>
-- Graphwalker takes a graphml file and generates a `.class` file
+- Graphwalker takes a graphml file and generates an interface

 ![right](graph.png)